FemtoEmacs/nimacros/nimacros/chaps/nimdoc3.md

 unit of account.

 To understand medium of exchange, let us perform a thought experiment.
-What would  the economy in a Brazilian indian tribe look like, if that tribe lived without any significant contact with modern global civilization?
-Let us give this tribe a name-- Awa, since I lived among the Awaians for almost three years and could observe their customs, and became friend of many members of the tribe.
+What does the economy in an
+Indian tribe of Brazil look like, considering that the tribe has lived without any significant contact with modern global civilization?
+Let us give this tribe a name-- Awa, since I lived among the Awaians for almost three years and could observe their customs, and became a friend to many members of the tribe.

 There are people among the Awaians that I will call croppers, because they work in agriculture: they plant